ics-iot-bootcamp/cerberus_research/README.md

 **cerberus_full_package** contains Cerberus source code that distributed to premium members of originated forum.
 Credits: DC8044

 Initial analysis shows that the Android V2 in the source package **is not the latest version** in the wild.
 It lacks Android 10 improvements.
+Our research paper covers latest version of the malwaer.
 According to leftover files, looks like their development team uses a GitHub private repository.

 ![alt text](https://raw.githubusercontent.com/ics-iot-bootcamp/cerberus_research/master/endless.png)
 -Latest version contains Endless Foreground Service taken from;